cmsis-svd/cmsis-svd/README.md

 > The CMSIS System View Description format(CMSIS-SVD) formalizes the
 > description of the system contained in ARM Cortex-M processor-based
-> microcontrollers, in particular, the memory mapped registers of
+> microcontrollers, in particular, the memory-mapped registers of
 > peripherals.
 The detail contained in system view descriptions is
 > comparable to the data in device reference manuals.
 The information
-> ranges from high level functional descriptions of a peripheral all the
+> ranges from high-level functional descriptions of a peripheral all the
 > way down to the definition and purpose of an individual bit field in a
-> memory mapped register.
+> memory-mapped register.

 The original vision of ARM appears to have been to aggregate SVDs from various sources into a single repository accessible via